jabrythehutt/dry/README.md

-# Dry
+# DRY

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.0.
+This project was developed during the DV Imagines: Hacking Homelessness to reduce the administrative burden on Depaul progression coaches

+## Getting started

+Run `npm run create-backend` to set up an AWS-based backend to support the web-app

 ## Development server